JuliaData/Tables.jl/docs/src/index.md

 end

 # access data of input table `x` column-by-column
+# Tables.columns returns an object where individul, entire columns can be accessed
 columns = Tables.columns(x)

 # iterate through each column name in table